-NOTE 9: EARNINGS PER SHARE
+NOTE 11: EARNINGS PER SHARE

 Basic income per share is calculated using the weighted average number of shares of common stock outstanding during the period.
+Stock options and restricted stock are included in the calculation of diluted earnings per share, except when their effect would be anti-dilutive.
 In addition, net income applicable to participating securities and the related participating securities are excluded from the computation of basic income per share.

 Diluted income per share is calculated using the weighted average number of shares of common stock outstanding during the period and, if there is net income during the period, the dilutive impact of common stock equivalents outstanding during the period.
-In computing diluted income per share, if convertible debt is assumed to be converted to common shares, the after-tax amount of interest expense recognized in the period associated with the convertible debt is added back to net income.